Dodgers blast off early, close the door late to beat the Braves and force Game 7 in the NLCS

 But Seager is now hitting .333 and slugging .857 this postseason, sometimes carrying the Dodgers’ offense.
 Aside from Betts, he is their most indispensable player.

 Justin Turner followed Seager’s homer with one of his own — part of a three-run first inning against Fried, the Braves’ ace.
 Fried, a contender for the NL Cy Young Award, pitched 56 innings in the regular season, faced 224 batters and threw 899 pitches, and he only gave up two home runs.
-On Saturday, the Dodgers had that many by the third hitter of the game.
+On Saturday, the Dodgers had that many after the third hitter of the game.

 The ambush of Fried was swift and thorough enough to prompt the question of whether the Dodgers had detected a “tell” in his delivery — in other words, that Fried was tipping his pitches.
-The theory was only bolstered when, after having the benefit of time between innings to collect himself and consult with his pitching coach, Fried came back and blanked the Dodgers until departing in the seventh.
+That theory was only bolstered when, after having the benefit of time between innings to collect himself and consult with his pitching coach, Fried came back and blanked the Dodgers until departing in the seventh.

 It’s what the Dodgers do: They figure out a pitcher over time until, finally, they get him.
 They did it earlier in this series with some of the Braves’ relievers — lefty Will Smith comes to mind — looking helpless against them the first time but eventually unlocking the mystery with devastating effect.